shirishkc/shirishpasa/README.md

-- 👋 Hi, I’m @shirishpasa
+- 👋 Hi, I’m @shirishkc
 - 👀 I’m interested in gaming and coding
 - 🌱 I’m currently learning solidity ,c++
 - 💞️ I’m looking to collaborate on.....